outaagunga/documentation/strategy-forex.md

 #### **Step 1: Identify the "Overextension" (The Setup)**

-* **Identify the "Climax" Free Bar**: Look for a candle entirely outside the bands that occurs while the oppositeBand shows loss of expansion, defined as: ta.change(oppositeBand, 1) * (isShort ?
-1 : -1) <= 0.1 * ta.atr(14).
+* **Identify the "Climax" Free Bar**: Look for a candle entirely outside the bands that occurs while the oppositeBand shows loss of expansion, defined as: (isShort ? ta.change(lowerBand) >= -0.05 * ta.atr(14) : ta.change(upperBand) <= 0.05 * ta.atr(14)).
 This ensures the opposite band is either flat or curling inward, confirming the volatility expansion has peaked. **Note**: To prevent signal clustering in flat markets, a new setup on the same side is only valid if the price has touched the Middle SMA or the Opposite Band since the last trade.

 * **For a Short trade**: The Open and Close of the bar must be greater than the Upper Band.
 * **For a Long trade**: The Open and Close of the bar must be less than the Lower Band.
-* **State Control (The Latch)**: Use a persistent Boolean (e.g., isEligible) that sets to true upon touching the Middle SMA/Opposite Band.
-Reset to false if a trade executes or a Free Bar appears on the opposite side.
-If price crosses the Middle SMA without a trigger, the setup is invalidated only if the bar closes on the opposite side of the SMA.
-This ensures the setup remains valid if the reversal takes several bars to materialize.
+* **State Control (The Latch)**: Use a persistent Boolean (e.g., isEligible) that sets to true upon touching the Middle SMA or the Opposite Band.
+Reset to false only after a trade executes, a Free Bar appears on the opposite side, or a candle closes on the opposite side of the Middle SMA (excluding the Trigger candle).
+The setup is invalidated if a bar closes on the opposite side of the Middle SMA, provided that bar is not the Trigger candle itself.
+This ensures high-momentum reversals that reach the mean quickly are still captured.
+This ensures the setup remains valid if the reversal takes several bars to materialize

 * **Confirm the "Gap":** There should be visible "daylight" or white space between the Bollinger Band and the candle's nearest wick.

 #### Step 2: The Trigger:
 * Do not trade while price is outside the bands.
-The signal is confirmed only when a candle closes back inside the Bollinger Band, signaling a shift in momentum.
+The signal is confirmed when a candle closes back inside the Bollinger Band.
+If this Trigger candle also closes beyond the Middle SMA, the trade is only executed if the Entry Price still offers a valid R:R to the Dynamic Target (Step 5).

 #### Step 3: Entry Execution
-* Hybrid Entry: Upon the 'Close Inside' trigger, calculate R:R using the Free Bar extreme (SL) and current Middle SMA (TP).
+* Hybrid Entry: Upon the 'Close Inside' trigger, calculate R:R using the Free Bar extreme (SL) and the Middle SMA value at the time of the Trigger (Static TP Snapshot).
+This ensures the trade is filtered based on the reward potential available at the moment of execution.

 * Market Entry: If R:R $\ge$ 1:1, execute strategy.entry at Market.

 * Aggressive Entry: If R:R $\ge$ 0.8:1, execute at Market.
-* Limit Entry: If R:R < 0.8:1, place a Limit Order at the mid-point of the Trigger Candle.
+* Limit Entry: If R:R < 0.8:1, place a Limit Order at the price level required to achieve a 1:1 R:R relative to the Free Bar extreme (SL) and the Static TP Snapshot.
 This balances the need for a better price with the reality of fast-moving mean reversions
 * If price reaches the Middle SMA before the Limit is filled, cancel the order immediately

 #### Step 4: Risk Management